CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 With considerations for Windows 7 and later operating systems, after you log in to the Windows desktop, the UAC might stop the program from continuing to install the remaining update packages.
 To install the remaining update packages, you need to manually click the **Windows has blocked some startup programs** message on the system tray and select **Run blocked program** to run Thin Installer.

+!!! warning
-!>If the **Windows has blocked some startup programs** message does not display on the system tray, you will need to manually run Thin Installer, search for the remaining updates, and install them.
+   If the **Windows has blocked some startup programs** message does not display on the system tray, you will need to manually run Thin Installer, search for the remaining updates, and install them.

 ## 3.3 Update Retriever